Divorce & Separation

 We are Family Law Solicitors, specialising only in dealing with family law legal issues arising from the breakdown of your relationship.
 We offer up-to-date legal expertise and a Divorce & Separation service you can both trust and rely on.

-Divorce and Dissolution of Civil Partnership
+Divorce and Dissolution of Civil Partnerships

 At Barnes Clark Family Law we appreciate the major impact the breakdown of your relationship can have on your whole family, both emotionally and financially.
 Our aim is to guide you expertly through each and every stage of the divorce process, clearly outlining your options and providing you with the information you need to make your own decisions.
 We aim to help you achieve a constructive resolution of your differences by the quickest and easiest route available to you.